 Coordination Team

-The BiEPAG Coordination Team is comprised of four members: the European Fund for the Balkans is represented by Aleksandra Tomanić, Executive Director, and Milena Stefanović, Programme Manager.
+The BiEPAG Coordination Team is comprised of four members: the European Fund for the Balkans is represented by EFB's Executive Director and Samir Beharić, BiEPAG Programme Manager.
 The Centre for Southeast European Studies, University of Graz is represented by Florian Bieber, Director and Marko Kmezić, Senior Researcher.

 The European Fund for the Balkans (EFB) envisions and facilitates initiatives strengthening democracy, fostering European integration and affirming the role of the Western Balkans in addressing Europe’s challenges.
 Its strategy is focused on three overarching areas – fostering democratisation, enhancing regional cooperation and boosting EU integration.
 EFB supports the process of affirming the efficacy of EU enlargement policy across the Western Balkans, improving regional cooperation amongst civil society organisations based on solidarity and demand-driven dialogue.
 It provides means and platforms for informed and empowered citizens to take action demanding accountable institutions and democracy.
 The focus is on continuous reforms of Western Balkans countries’ policies and practices on their way to EU accession.